2017 Hell Week Swim Camp

 Held at the world class training facilities of Thanyapura in Phuket, Thailand, you’ll be blown away with a week of fun, exercise and dining in paradise!
-This HELL WEEK swim training camp is ideal for open water swimmers and triathletes of all levels and abilities.
+This HELL WEEK swim training camp is ideal for open water swimmers and triathletes 18 yrs. old and above of all levels and abilities.
 You’ll be swimming in the pool and at the beautiful beaches of Phuket to ramp up your fitness for the season ahead.

 During the camp you’ll learn what’s like to live as a professional athlete.
 You’ll discover exactly what you need to do take your swimming to the next level with underwater filming and analysis, our exclusive flexibility screening and training programs that improve technique, strength and fitness.
 If you love food, you’ll absolutely love the delicious organic food at Thanyapura’s restaurant (meals included of course!).
 You’ll have access to the expert sports masseurs, physiotherapists and health clinicians at Thanyapura to recover and relax after a big day of training.

 What’s happening: 8 day/7 night training camp for open water swimmers and triathletes (Limited to 25 athletes)

 Week One – October 14-21, 2017 (Full)

 Pricing and room options:

 Twin share $1900/pp (AUD) (room can be made into two twin beds or one King bed (twin beds together) )

 Triple share $1900/pp (AUD)

 Please note: Non-swimmers can attend the camp and are $300 less than the price of a swimmer.
 (Eg. For a swimmer and non-swimmer in a twin share room is $3,500.)